ammont/hsbc-globaliris-integration/README.md

 	if (is_array($res))
 	{
-		// the was an error which the payment so RemotePayment::send3dSecure() method has returned the result array }
+		// there was an error which the payment so RemotePayment::send3dSecure() method has returned the result array }
 	else
 	{
-		// the  first step has been successfull so RemotePayment::send3dSecure() will return the redirec form which you will need to echo
+		// the  first step has been successfull so RemotePayment::send3dSecure() will return the redirect form which you will need to echo

 		echo $res;
 	}

-ok this will send the user to the bank, then the user enters his/her password an then bank with return the user to the url specified by you with $term_url, when returning The GlobalIris system will send you some parameters in $_POST which you will need to pass to RemotePayment::recieve3dSecure() method, now lets take a look at the return step:
+ok this will send the user to the bank, then the user enters his/her password and bank will return the user to the url specified by you with $term_url, when returning, The GlobalIris system will send you some parameters in $_POST which you will need to pass to RemotePayment::recieve3dSecure() method, now lets take a look at the return step:

 	$payment = new RemotePayment;